Homogenization with quasistatic Tresca's friction law: qualitative and quantitative results

-Now we turn to prove \cref{thm:H main}. \begin{proof} Because $\Jop$ is a nonnegative functional, the initial conditions $\vecu^{k'}_*$ and $\vecu^\infty_*$ satisfy the requirements of \cref{thm:general}.
-Therefore, the existence and uniqueness of solutions $\vecu^{k'}$ and $\vecu^\infty$ follow from \cref{thm:general}, note here the coercivity and symmetricity of $\tenA^\infty$ can be shown by \cref{prop:H close}.
-Moreover, we have a uniform bound for $\vecu^{k'}$ as
+Now we turn to prove \cref{thm:H main}. \begin{proof} Because $\Jop$ is a nonnegative functional, the initial conditions $u^{k'}_\star$ and $u^\infty_\star$ satisfy the requirements of \cref{thm:general}.
+Therefore, the existence and uniqueness of solutions $u^{k'}$ and $u^\infty$ follow from \cref{thm:general}, noting here that the coercivity and symmetry of $\tenA^\infty$ can be shown by \cref{prop:H close}.
+Moreover, we have a uniform bound for $u^{k'}$ as